 Creative.
 Green.
 Affordable.
 Narrow Lot Floor Plans Gain Traction with Young Home Buyers

 Not everyone is made for the sprawling suburban environment with huge homes and acres of lawn.
-For those who prefer a smaller ecological footprint for their home, the narrow lot house design offers new and fresh perspectives.
+For those who prefer a smaller ecological footprint for their home, a smaller house plan or narrow lot house design offers new and fresh perspectives.
 In some areas, narrow lot home designs are even encouraged to increase social interaction among neighbors and promote a feeling of community.

 Reminiscent of Bungalow Row in Chicago and the iconic Philadelphia and San Francisco Row Houses, narrow lot home plans can be attractive, fanciful, and yes, spacious!